lilkimchi/bikeshare_demand_forecast_regression/README.md

 ## Model Evaluation

 RMSLE Scorer will be the main metric focused on evauating.
-It will be particularly helpful in Penalizing underestimation of the actual values.
+It will be particularly helpful in penalizing underestimation of the actual values.
 Once that's contraucted we can build the models.